DMacMakes/dmdocs/content/en/torrens/acr101/assessments/index.md

 Be aware that **Assessment 3** is an ongoing Journal that has **deliverables every week** of trimester!
 To reflect this Assessment 3 is listed first.
 {{% /alert %}}

-## Assessment 3 - Journal

-Rough summary: It's a journal you will share only with me, and it contains images you made for the weekly exercises, along with your reflections on how you used/benefited from class theory in their creation.
-By the end of the Trimester you'll have at least 12 entries.

-**Due:** 11:55PM, Sunday at end of Week 12 (module 6.2).
-**Weighting:** 30%.

-### Weekly Deliverables

-For weekly Assessment 3 deliverablys check the **week's notes** (left nav, or top of page nav button on mobile).

 ## Assessment 1: Character Portfolio

 **Updated Monday 1st April, 2024 to reflect change to MyLearn**